 method referred to as grouping, in which only a single compressed beamforming feedback matrix is reported

 for each group of Ng adjacent subcarriers.
-Ns is a function of the BW, Partial BW Info (TBD), and Group-
+Ns is a function of the BW, Partial BW Info, and Group-

 65 ing subfields in the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).

-Subcarrier indices scidx0 to scidxNs – 1 are identified by the Partial BW Info subfields, respectively,
+Subcarrier indices scidxi i = 0, ..., NS-1 are a concatenation of the subcarrier indices for each 242-tone RU or 996-tone RU in the frequency order, identified by the Partial BW Info subfields

-together with the BW and Grouping subfields, as defined in Table 9-91j (Subcarrier indices when feedback
+together with the BW and Grouping subfields.
+The subcarrier indices for each 242-tone RU or 996-tone RU are defined in Table 9-91j (Subcarrier indices when feedback

 request does not cover the entire 80 MHz segment), Table 9-91k (Subcarrier indices when feedback request